Who We Are

 - 5. Shift the larger culture toward justice and compassion through bold individual and congregational endeavors.

-- 6. Welcome and connect with people across differences of ethnicity, class, sexual identity, religion, politics and education
+- 6. Welcome and connect with people across differences of identity and lived experience.

 Timeline of the Unitarian Society of Santa Barbara